 7 Myths About Suicide

-The recent tragedy of Robin Williams's suicide—and the ensuing media storm—raised awareness of suicide as a mental health issue, but also generated a lot of misinformation.
+The recent tragedies of Kate Spade's and Anthony Bourdain's suicides—and the ensuing media storm—raised awareness of suicide as a mental health issue, but also generated a lot of misinformation.
 This week, the Savvy Psychologist cleans up after the headlines.

 Myth #7: Suicidal Thoughts are Rare

 Fact: Not so.
-In my office this week, almost everyone who has sat in the chair across from me has said, “I totally get Robin Williams.
+In my office this week, many people who have sat in the chair across from me have said, “I totally get it.
 I’ve been there.”
 And it’s not just folks in treatment who get it.

 Suicidal thoughts run on a spectrum.
 Fleeting thoughts--“How nice would it be to end it all,” or “I wish I could just disappear and be gone forever"--are fairly common.
 A single thought popping into your head generally isn’t a cause for alarm.
 (See also: I’m Thinking Crazy Thoughts!)
 If it happens frequently, however--particularly if you’re struggling through a hard time--your brain may be asking you to seek some help.